sagedemage/setup_kubernetes_cluster/README.md

 kubectl apply -f services/prometheus-server-ext-service.yaml
 ```

-Run the command to see a new entry called prometheus-server-ext that is of type NodePort.
+Run the command to see a new entry called prometheus-server-ext-service.
 ```
 kubectl get service
 ```